Cathedral of the Immaculate Conception, Chanthaburi: Devotion

-The influence of French and Vietanmese Catholic spirituality
+The influence of French and Vietnamese Catholic spirituality

 The French and Vietnamese influence is clearly visible in the Cathedral of the Immaculate Conception.

 Stained glasses representing the French king Saint Louis as well as national hero Joan of Arc recall the French occupation of the city at the beginning of the twentieth century.
-Three other stained glasses in an oculus represending the blessed martyrs as Theophane Venard, Auguste Chapdelaine of the Paris Foreign Missions Society are a legacy of the French builders of this sanctuary.
+Three other stained glasses in an oculus representing the blessed martyrs as Theophane Venard, Auguste Chapdelaine of the Paris Foreign Missions Society are a legacy of the French builders of this sanctuary.

 The carved altars painted in red and gold are typical of Vietnamese Catholicism.
 The side altars devoted to the Sacred Heart and Saint Joseph are a reminder of the first Vietnamese Catholic community in Chanthaburi.

 A Catholic hub for Thailand

 The Cathedral of Chanthaburi has become a major for the Catholic Church in Thailand.
 Flanked by the bishop's residence as well as many Catholic schools and the Fatima House, i.e. the general house of the Lovers of the Cross of Chanthaburi, the cathedral is at the center of a diocese where the Catholic population reaches a national high for Thailand of around ten percent of the overall population.